-4.1 Interpret and explain texts, concepts and simple communications, in a guided way, in diverse situations, showing empathy and interest in those they are talking to and problems understanding they have.

-questions.

-4.2 Choose and apply, in a guided way, basic strategies that help to form bridges and ease understanding, production of information and communication, using physical and digital resources as required.
+4.1 Infer and explain texts, concepts and brief communications, in a guided way, showing empathy for and interest in those that are talking and interest for participating in the solution of the problems, understanding what's going on, using different resources.
+4.2 Choose and apply, in a guided way, basic strategies that help to form bridges and ease understanding, production of information and communication, adequate for the context.

+and end a conversation.